qlu223/SportsDashboard/doc/testing.md

-1. We plan to use Selenium Webdriver to test:
+1. We plan to use WebdriverIO to test:

 - Functionality on different operating systems
 - Button functionality
 - API function calls
 - Forms
   App health

 2. We will manually test:

 - UI design
 - Directory structure

+Testing with Webdriver IO:

+- cd into electron-app
+- in the commandline: npx wdio run wdio.conf.js